Year of Science 2018

 with other committees and synagogue leadership to support Tikvat Israel’s Year of Science programming.
 Over the next nine to 15 months, TI will host a series of events exploring the relationship between Judaism and science.

 Sci-Fi Book Club Forming:

 As part of our synagogue’s Year of Science in 2017-18, a Science Fiction Book Club is being launched.
-Contact Hope Levy Kott at email@example.com if interested.
+They will meet every other month.
+Meetings are April 8, June 3, August 5 and October 7.
+Contact Hope Levy Kott at email@example.com for more details.